biosan/antaeus/README.md

 ### Learn Kotlin

 I used Java a couple of times in the past, this is the first time with Kotlin.
-I spent the first day of the challenge to learn basics and some a bit more advanced concept that I think will be useful for beating Antaues, like coroutines.
+I spent the first day of the challenge learning language basics first and then some more advanced concepts, like coroutines, that I think will be useful for beating Antaues.

 I love how concise and *"keystroke-efficent"* is compared to Java.